Rust shooting incident: Prosecution

-On April 21, 2022, the state of New Mexico fined the production company, Rust Movie Productions, $137,000 for ignoring firearms safety regulations, revealing that Gutierrez-Reed's time as armorer was extremely limited, Halls had witnessed two other misfires and did nothing about safety issues, along with giving Baldwin the weapon that killed Hutchins, and stating the production company failed to have a process for preventing live ammunition from getting onto the set.
+On April 20, 2022, the state of New Mexico's Occupational Health and Safety Bureau fined Rust Movie Productions $136,793 (USD) for firearms safety failures after it was confirmed that David Halls, an assistant director and safety coordinator, handed a large-caliber revolver to Alec Baldwin without consulting with on-set weapons specialists prior to or after the gun was loaded.
+Regulators note that Halls had previously witnessed two other accidental discharges of rifles on set, but he took no investigative, corrective or disciplinary action.
+In February 2023, the producers agreed to pay a reduced penalty of $100,000 to resolve the OSHA case with the New Mexico Occupational Health and Safety Bureau.

-On January 19, 2023, New Mexico First Judicial District Attorney Mary Carmack-Altwies said she will charge Baldwin and Gutierrez-Reed with two counts each of involuntary manslaughter.
-Halls agreed to plead guilty to negligent use of a deadly weapon, and received a suspended sentence and six months of probation.
+On January 19, 2023, New Mexico First Judicial District Attorney Mary Carmack-Altwies said she would charge Baldwin and Gutierrez-Reed with one count each of involuntary manslaughter.
+Halls signed a plea agreement for the charge of negligent use of a deadly weapon.

-Carmack-Altwies has hired Andrea Reeb as a special prosecutor for the case.
-Carmack-Altwies said that she will be handling the case in conjunction with Reeb.
+Carmack-Altwies hired Andrea Reeb as a special prosecutor for the case.
+Carmack-Altwies said that she would be handling the case in conjunction with Reeb.
+On March 14, 2023, Reeb announced her resignation.
+On March 29, after a New Mexico judge denied Carmack-Altwies' request to bring on a new special prosecutor and serve as co-counsel, the Santa Fe district attorney also stepped aside and appointed a pair of veteran New Mexico attorneys Kari Morrissey and Jason Lewis as special prosecutors to take over the high-profile case.
+In April 2024, Lewis withdrew from the case and attorney Erlinda Johnson was appointed as a special prosecutor.
+She resigned just before the charges against Baldwin were dismissed.

-On January 31, 2023, Alec Baldwin and Hannah Gutierrez-Reed were officially charged with involuntary manslaughter for the fatal shooting; if found guilty, the pair could have been sentenced to five years in prison.
-One of his attorneys is John Bash.
+On January 31, 2023, Alec Baldwin and Hannah Gutierrez-Reed were officially charged with involuntary manslaughter for the fatal shooting.
+One of Baldwin's attorneys was John Bash.
 However, after Baldwin's lawyers argued that he was incorrectly being charged under a version of the law that was not passed until months after the shooting, the prosecutors downgraded the charges.
-Baldwin and Gutierrez-Reed now face a maximum of 18 months in prison if found guilty.
-On February 23, Baldwin pled not guilty.
+Thereafter, Baldwin and Gutierrez-Reed faced a maximum of 18 months in prison if found guilty.
+On February 23, Baldwin pleaded not guilty.
 It was also reported that he could still work, but also accepted pre-trial conditions which include a prohibition on consuming alcohol and not having possession of weapons, including firearms.

+On March 31, 2023, Halls pleaded no contest to a misdemeanor charge of negligent use of a deadly weapon and was sentenced to six months of unsupervised probation, a $500 fine and 24 hours of community service.